neuro-inc/neuro-cli/README.md

 ### neuro config login-with-token

-Log into Neuromation Platform with token.<br/><br/>TOKEN is authentication token provided by Neuromation administration team.<br/>URL is a platform entrypoint URL.
+Log into Neuro Platform with token.<br/><br/>TOKEN is authentication token provided by administration team.
+URL is a<br/>platform entrypoint URL.

 **Usage:**